 During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies such as Drain1, Drain2, Drain3 and Eye Water.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies.
+However, the closest waterbodies relate to a pond 55m south and Brankholme Burn 244m north, as such there is limited potential for impacts to these given the distance separating them.

-However, the works will be restricted to the existing A1 carriageway and all land outwith the A1 boundary is considered out-of-bounds to all construction staff during the works (i.e., no 'in-water' works required), there is also no requirement for the abstraction or transfers of water from, or discharges to, a waterbody.
-Therefore, the potential for a direct pollution incident within a waterbody is considered unlikely e.g., experience gained from BEAR Scotland maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, appropriate spill procedures, utilisation of drain covers or similar, etc.), water quality is protected.
+Furthermore, the works will be restricted to the existing A985 carriageway and all land outwith the A985 boundary is considered out-of-bounds to all construction staff during the works.
+Therefore, the potential for a direct pollution incident within a waterbody is considered unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, appropriate spill procedures, utilisation of drain covers or similar, etc.), water quality is protected.